The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me in Farmington, CT

 English

-Ritika Vankina is a Hematologist Oncology specialist and an Oncologist in Farmington, Connecticut.
+Ritika Vankina is a Hematologist practicing medicine in Farmington, Connecticut.
 Dr. Vankina is rated as an Experienced provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-Her top areas of expertise are Follicular Lymphoma, Waldenstrom Macroglobulinemia, Acquired Hemophilia, Antiphospholipid Syndrome, and Splenectomy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Follicular Lymphoma, Waldenstrom Macroglobulinemia, Acquired Hemophilia, Antiphospholipid Syndrome, and Splenectomy.

 Experienced in Monoclonal Gammopathy of Undetermined Significance (MGUS)